-Installing a trapped secondary drain line is also recommended to prevent condensate pan overflow should the primary drain become clogged.
+Installing a trapped secondary drain line is recommended to prevent condensate pan overflow should the primary drain become clogged.
+The secondary drain should not be connected to a trap and must be routed to an area like a bathtub or outside roof soffit where water dripping out of it is visible indicating a plugged primary drain line.
+If secondary drain is dripping, the primary drain needs to be cleaned out.
 A secondary drain float switch that will shut the cooling system off should the primary drain become clogged may be installed instead of a secondary drain line.